Albee-Jay/Data-Bar-Chart-2021/README.md

 # Data-Bar-Chart-2021
-This is a Data Bar Chart I built for the Free Code Camp's Data Visualization curriculum.
+This is a Data Bar Chart project I built for the Free Code Camp Data Visualization curriculum.

 See it live here: https://albee-jay.github.io/Data-Bar-Chart-2021/.